wuik1112/CPT113-G5-Hackathon-2/README.md

 ### How to play our game

 ### How object-oriented concepts were used to develop our game
+**Encapsulation:**

+Encapsulation is demonstrated by the classes, such as Player, Item, Script, and Game.
+Each class encapsulates its own data and provides public methods to interact with that data.
+For example, the Player class encapsulates the player's name, lives, and happiness, and provides getter and setter methods to access and modify these attributes.
+Encapsulation helps protect the internal state of objects and ensures that data manipulation is performed through controlled access points, improving data integrity and code maintainability.

+**Abstraction:**

+Abstraction is achieved by using classes to abstract away the implementation details and expose simplified interfaces.
+The Game class abstracts the game's functionality by providing high-level methods like startGame(), saveProgress(), loadProgress(), and quitGame().
+These methods hide the underlying complexities of game management and provide a simplified interface for other parts of the program.
+Abstraction allows other classes and modules to interact with the Game object without needing to understand its internal workings, promoting code modularity and reducing dependencies.

+**Association:**

+Association is established through the relationships between classes, enabling them to collaborate and share information.
+The Game class has associations with the Player, Item, and Script classes.
+It holds instances of these classes as member variables to access their functionalities.
+For example, the Game class interacts with the Player object to retrieve and modify player-related data, such as the player's name, lives, and happiness.
+It also utilizes the Item object to manage the game items and the Script object to progress through the game's storyline.
+Associations facilitate communication and data sharing between classes, allowing them to work together to achieve the game's functionality.

+**Composition:**

+The Game class composes instances of the Player, Item, and Script classes as member variables.
+For example, the Game object is composed of a Player object to represent the game's player, an Item object to manage the game items, and a Script object to control the game's storyline.
+Composition allows the Game object to combine and coordinate the functionalities provided by these composed objects to implement the overall game logic.
+These object-oriented concepts promote code organization, modularization, and reusability.
+They help structure the code in a logical and maintainable manner, encapsulating related data and behaviors, abstracting away complexities, establishing relationships between classes, and composing objects to build more complex systems.

 ### How linked lists/stacks/queues play a role in our game
 Linked Lists: Each item type (coins, card, and food) is represented as a linked list.
 A linked list is a data structure that consists of nodes, where each node contains the item and a pointer to the next node in the list.